kudlaceksystem/Long-term-EEG-analysis-2_0/README.md

 The philosophy is to first get all the data that might be relevant in the ds and dp sturctures using dsDesc and dpDesc.
 The data might be saved so that we do not have to load all the individual data files again and again when just improving analyses and figures.
-Then, there will be some figureDesc structure, which will describe the figures.
+Then, there will be figDesc structure, which will describe the figures.
 Figures may combine data from both ds and dp.

 ### Input
 #### dsDesc